hl2vr/hl2vr.github.io/_pages/help.md

 If you need help with the controls, e.g. you can't figure out how to climb ladders or reload your guns, we have a [Manual](/manual/) that explains the VR controls in-depth.
 So check it out!

+Are you a modder and want to upload your own content to the HL2VR Steam workshop?
+If so, we have a [Workshop guide](/workshop/) available for you.

 <br />

 ## Known (major) issues